graphile/graphile.github.io/src/pages/postgraphile/production.md

 ## Running PostGraphile in Production

-When you run PostGraphile in production you'll want to ensure that people DO SOME TWEAKS cannot easily trigger denial of service (DOS) attacks against you.
-Due to the nature of GraphQL it's easy to construct a small query that could be very jkbkb expensive for the server to run, for example:
+When you run PostGraphile in production you'll want to ensure that people cannot easily trigger denial of service (DOS) attacks against you.
+Due to the nature of GraphQL it's easy to construct a small query that could be very expensive for the server to run, for example:

 ```graphql